palakarora2394/palakarora2394/README.md

 ### Hi there 👋
-### 🌱 I’m currently learning Data Analytics ESssentials.
+### 🌱 I’m currently learning Data Analytics Essentials.
 ### ✨ New to the data world
 ### 😄 Appreciate any tips and tricks to make this easier